 Less than 18 years of age contact the office for Special License requirements and information regarding consenting parents.

 The legal age for marriage in North Carolina is 18.
-Persons over 16 and under 18 can only be married with signed parental consent.
-It is illegal for any person under 14 to marry in North Carolina.
-Any person older than 14, but younger than 16 must obtain a Court Order through the Clerk of Court’s Office at 910-772-6600.
+Persons over 16 and under 18 can only be married with signed parental consent or a filed court order.
+It is illegal for any person under 16 to marry in North Carolina.

 Divorced applicants must provide the month and year of their last divorce.
-If the divorce was finalized the same day of applying for the marriage license, the applicant must provide a certified copy of the divorce decree.
+If you have been divorced in the last 60 days you must bring your divorce decree.
 There is no waiting period between the divorce and applying for the new license.
-The New Hanover County Register of Deeds does not handle divorces. *If you have been divorced in the last 60 days you must bring your divorce papers.*
+The New Hanover County Register of Deeds does not handle divorces.

 To obtain additional information about divorce proceedings, follow this link to the Clerk of Superior Court: http://www.nccourts.org/Support/FAQs/FAQs.asp?Type=14&language=1.